Jakob Böhme: Biography

-Böhme was born on 24 April 1575 at Alt Seidenberg (now Stary Zawidów, Poland), a village near Görlitz in Upper Lusatia, a territory of the Kingdom of Bohemia.
+Böhme was born on 24 April 1575 at Alt Seidenberg (now Stary Zawidów, Poland), a village near Görlitz in Upper Lusatia, a territory of the Bohemian Crown.
 His father, George Wissen, was Lutheran, reasonably wealthy, but a peasant nonetheless.
 Böhme was the fourth of five children.
 Böhme's first job was that of a herd boy.
 He was deemed to be not strong enough for husbandry.
 When he was 14 years old, he was sent to Seidenberg, as an apprentice to become a shoemaker.
 His apprenticeship for shoemaking was hard; he lived with a family who were not Christians, which exposed him to the controversies of the time.
 He regularly prayed and read the Bible as well as works by visionaries such as Paracelsus, Weigel and Schwenckfeld, although he received no formal education.
 After three years as an apprentice, Böhme left to travel.
 Although it is unknown just how far he went, he went at least as far as Görlitz.
 In 1592 Böhme returned from his journeyman years.
 By 1599, Böhme was master of his craft with his own premises in Görlitz.
 That same year he married Katharina, daughter of Hans Kuntzschmann, a butcher in Görlitz, and together he and Katharina had four sons and two daughters.

 Böhme's mentor was Abraham Behem who corresponded with Valentin Weigel.
-Böhme joined the "Conventicle of God's Real Servants" - a parochial study group organized by Martin Moller.
+Böhme joined the "Conventicle of God's Real Servants" – a parochial study group organized by Martin Moller.
 Böhme had a number of mystical experiences throughout his youth, culminating in a vision in 1600 as one day he focused his attention onto the exquisite beauty of a beam of sunlight reflected in a pewter dish.
 He believed this vision revealed to him the spiritual structure of the world, as well as the relationship between God and man, and good and evil.
 At the time he chose not to speak of this experience openly, preferring instead to continue his work and raise a family.

 In 1610 Böhme experienced another inner vision in which he further understood the unity of the cosmos and that he had received a special vocation from God.

 The shop in Görlitz, which was sold in 1613, had allowed Böhme to buy a house in 1610 and to finish paying for it in 1618.
 Having given up shoemaking in 1613, Böhme sold woollen gloves for a while, which caused him to regularly visit Prague to sell his wares.